CMMC Compliance Consulting

 COTS, “Commercially Off-The-Shelf” products are exempt from CMMC 2.0 compliance.
 So, if you get commercially off-the-shelf products from your subcontractors, that subcontractor is considered a COTS vendor, contractor, or subcontractor.
 They are exempt from all these requirements.
 If they are a COTS vendor, they are exempt from the DFARS 252.204-7012, DFARS 252.204-7020, and DFARS 252.204-7021 CMMC.

+[Paul] Well, that’s interesting.
+So, even if you just focus on level one for a second.
+Even though they handle federal contract information, COTS allows them an exclusion, and it’s okay.
+They don’t even need to meet CMMC level one.
 [Kyle] That is correct.
 So, if you are a COTS vendor, you are exempt from CMMC DFARS 252.204-7021 or DFARS 252.204-7012 or DFARS 252.204-7020.
 To become COTS – it’s not a self-determination process – if you are a contractor and want to get the COTS vendor status, you have to get a “COTS Determination” from the DoD if you are a prime contractor.
 Suppose you are a subcontractor.
-You have to obtain a COTS determination form of approval from your prime contractors or the next level of subcontractors.
+You have to obtain a COTS determination form of approval from your prime contractors or the next level of subcontractors.COTS qualification criteria

+[Paul] Okay, what are the criteria for becoming a COTS vendor?
 [Kyle] These companies have “Commercially Available” products.
 Their products must be commercially available and produced in a “Substantial Quantity.”
 And also, the products that you sell to the prime or the DoD cannot be “Modified” at all.
 So, if you qualify for these three, you most likely can become a COTS vendor.
-KLC provides CMMC help with COTS and properly avoid CMMC 2.0 compliance.
+KLC provides CMMC help with COTS and properly avoid CMMC 2.0 compliance.KLC’s CMMC Consulting (as a CMMC Consultant) for COTS exemption

 [Paul] Right.
 And I know from the clients we’ve given CMMC 2.0 compliance help in this area.
 I mean, I should back up for just a second and say: We have a service that provides CMMC help in this area, so if they believe they are a COTS vendor right, they need to get an approval, an exemption; either from the DoD or from their prime customer.
-And from what I understand, you know, working with the clients past, we go through a process similar to preparing a legal case?
+And from what I understand, you know, working with the clients past, we go through a process similar to preparing a legal case?We’re documenting their products and showing the DoD or the prime customer’s contract officer that it meets the particular FAR and DFARS requirements.
+And it seems, Kyle, like we’re making the contract officer’s job easy for them to say: “Ah, okay, you check all the boxes.
+Everything seems to be in order here.
+It’s a commercial item, and it is a COTS item.
+You don’t need to worry about NIST 800-171 and CMMC 2.0 compliance.”
+Something like that, right?

 Commercially available, in substantial quantity, and with no modifications

-We provide CMMC 2.0 compliance help by looking into the products you sell to your prime or the DoD: Are they being “modified” or “configured” because there is a fine line.
+[Kyle] Yes yeah, absolutely so, there’s a process to determine COTS.
+So, if the company is COTS, it must meet the three criteria: Is it commercially available, and are they producing substantial quantities?
+We will have to look into your competition and document some of the competing products right.
+If you say “substantial quantity,” we’re going to do market research and identify what you mean by substantial quantity: how many companies are producing these, right.
+And also, you cannot modify it.We provide CMMC 2.0 compliance help by looking into the products you sell to your prime or the DoD: Are they being “modified” or “configured” because there is a fine line.
 We’ll provide CMMC help to determine if you are qualified to become a COTS vendor.
 So, initially, we will assess to see if you are likely to become a COTS vendor.
 When talking to your prime and the DoD, if it is unlikely for you to get the COTS status, we’ll suggest you move towards complying with CMMC or NIST 800-171.
 But if you are indeed qualified for COTS, we provide CMMC help with putting together the determination form and help you submit it to the prime or the DoD.
 You know, it makes the process a lot easier for you.

 COTS case studies with clients we’ve performed CMMC consultant and CMMC consulting

 [Paul] Right.
+And I should say that we have a couple of helpful case studies with two clients in this area.
+And they’re available on our website, so I’ll put the link here when we finish this CMMC Consulting Video.
+So, that’s very good, that’s all very helpful, right.
+[Kyle] Yeah, if you receive compliance request letters from the primes, they don’t distinguish if you’re a COTS vendor.
+So, if you know you’re a COTS vendor, we want to provide CMMC help with putting together a convincing package that you can share with your primes and DoD.
+[Paul] Right.
 Now that’s great, and, you know, these engagements are a reasonably quick and low-cost consultation.
 But, you know, Kyle, for these two manufacturers, right, I think in these two cases, they saved themselves a six-figure, a likely six-figure CMMC 2.0 compliance program budget, and they don’t have to do that, so it makes things quite a bit easier.
+[Kyle] Right.Incident Response Requirements DFARS 252.204-7012

 [Paul] Kyle, we should also talk about the “Incident Response Plan” requirements of DFARS 252.204-7012.
 Yes, it’s doing the self-assessment and having an incident response plan.
 But there’s an additional requirement with the DoD: To be able to report a “Cyber Incident” when they occur.
-So, maybe if you could talk to us about incident response plans, what does a good one look like, and what does an OSC need to do to be able to report an incident to the DoD, please?
+So, maybe if you could talk to us about incident response plans, what does a good one look like, and what does an OSC need to do to be able to report an incident to the DoD, please?72-hour reporting requirement

 [Kyle] Yeah, absolutely.
 We’re referring to DFARS 252.204-7012.
 There is an incident reporting requirement.
 If you experience an incident, you have to report it to the DoD within 72 hours of the discovery.
 It’s not saying that you have to figure out everything, get everything all done and submit the entire report to the DoD within 72 hours.
 The DoD only requires you to report that you have found a security incident.
 And you have to notify them saying we found this problem, we discovered this type of incident, at “this” time of discovery, right.
-So, these are the types of information that the DoD wants you to report to them within the first 72 hours of discovering the incident for CMMC 2.0 compliance.
+So, these are the types of information that the DoD wants you to report to them within the first 72 hours of discovering the incident for CMMC 2.0 compliance.ECA certificate requirement

 Yeah, you also want to get an “ECA” certificate, which is required.
 But if you already have a “CAC” [“Common Access Card”], you don’t have to get an ECA certificate.
 Or sometimes, they call it a “Medium Assurance Certificate.”
 You need to have that certificate to report an incident to dib.net, the DoD website for reporting incidents to the DoD.
 Suppose you don’t have the certificate; you cannot notify the DoD.
 So, these are some things we’ll help our clients get an ECA certificate as well, right.